Member state of the European Union: Sovereignty

 While the member states are sovereign, the union partially follows a supranational system for those functions agreed by treaty to be shared. ("Competences not conferred upon the Union in the Treaties remain with the member states").
 Previously limited to European Community matters, the practice, known as the 'community method', is currently used in many areas of policy.
 Combined sovereignty is delegated by each member to the institutions in return for representation within those institutions.
 This practice is often referred to as 'pooling of sovereignty'.
 Those institutions are then empowered to make laws and execute them at a European level.

-If a state fails to comply with the law of the European Union, it may be fined or have funds withdrawn.

 In contrast to some international organisations, the EU's style of integration as a union of states does not "emphasise sovereignty or the separation of domestic and foreign affairs [and it] has become a highly developed system for mutual interference in each other's domestic affairs, right down to beer and sausages.".
 However, on defence and foreign policy issues (and, pre-Lisbon Treaty, police and judicial matters) less sovereignty is transferred, with issues being dealt with by unanimity and co-operation.
 Very early on in the history of the EU, the unique state of its establishment and pooling of sovereignty was emphasised by the Court of Justice:

 The question of whether Union law is superior to State law is subject to some debate.
 The treaties do not give a judgement on the matter but court judgements have established EU's law superiority over national law and it is affirmed in a declaration attached to the Treaty of Lisbon (the proposed European Constitution would have fully enshrined this).
 The legal systems of some states also explicitly accept the Court of Justice's interpretation, such as France and Italy, however in Poland it does not override the state's constitution, which it does in Germany.
 The exact areas where the member states have given legislative competence to the Union are as follows.
 Every area not mentioned remains with member states.

 Competences

 In EU terminology, the term 'competence' means 'authority or responsibility to act'.
-The table below shows which aspects of governance are exclusively for collective action (through the Commission) and which are shared to a greater or lesser extent.
+The table below shows which aspects of governance are exclusively for collective action (through the commission) and which are shared to a greater or lesser extent.
 If an aspect is not listed in the table below, then it remains the exclusive competence of the member state.
 Perhaps the best known example is taxation, which remains a matter of state sovereignty.